DETERGENTS AND THE NEWER WASHING MACHINES

 All information in this article is solely the opinion of the author and for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-In our experience so far, the“All-natural” and “Plain and Fragrance-free” cleaners and detergents are just as toxic as the standard detergents sold in supermarkets.
-This serious environmental problem is not well known.
+The“All-natural” and “Plain and Fragrance-free” detergents are just as toxic as the standard detergents sold in supermarkets.

-For laundry: Extreme 18X by Naturoli.
+For laundry: Use Extreme 18X by Naturoli.
 It is made of soap nuts, a natural soap product.
-You can use a castile soap, but right now we prefer the Extreme 18X.

 150 gr baking soda